Project Analyzer terminology

 A procedure that's not dead.
 The following kinds of procedures are also considered to be live procedures.

 1. Many event handlers.
 If we cannot determine whether an event actually fires or not, we assume that the event handlers are live.
-This rule affects regular event handlers for VB forms and controls. — When your own classes declare events and use RaiseEvents to fire them, we can analyze the deadness of the event handlers normally.
+This rule affects regular event handlers of VB forms and controls.
+When your own classes declare Events and use RaiseEvents to fire them, we can analyze the deadness of the event handlers normally.
+Thus, handlers of events of your own classes can be reported as dead code.

 2. Procedures that implement an interface in classes using the Implements statement.
 When a class implements an interface, it's hard to detect if a call to an interface member is actually passed to the implementation.
 Often there are several implementations of a single interface, and picking the right implementation is only done at run-time. — In VB 5-6, an implementing procedure is named like BaseClass_Method.
 In VB.NET, it's declared using the Implements keyword. — The deadness of procedures that are part of an Interface or an abstract base class is analyzed normally.